School of Dentistry

 National Board Dental Examination

 The wide-ranging expertise and skills that dentists require related to dental medicine and oral hygiene must be acquired along with various kinds of training.
 To become a dentist, you must also pass the National Board Dental Examination conducted by the Ministry of Health, Labour and Welfare.
-Our dentistry school trains outstanding dentists, and we’ve achieved a stable average passing rate of 81.4 percent for new graduates on the National Board Dental Examination for the past five years.
+Our dentistry school trains outstanding dentists, and we’ve achieved a stable average passing rate of 79.3 percent for new graduates on the National Board Dental Examination for the past six years.

 The National Board Dental Examination, which uses optical answer sheets (bubble sheets), asks compulsory test questions about basic knowledge, general questions on dentistry and dental healthcare, and clinical questions related to specialized subjects, including how to prevent and manage dental ailments, endodontics and periodontology required in clinical dentistry, operative, prosthetic and pediatric dentistry, and orthodontics, oral surgery and dental radiology.